WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

 + Add custom dlw extensions and repair code without changing existing script source.

 ### How Does It Work
 In a nutshell, most dlw commands [wrap](http://en.wikipedia.org/wiki/Adapter_pattern) a corresponding Docker CLI command.
 The wrapper adapts/transforms the dlw <a href=#ConceptsComponent>Component</a> and <a href=#ConceptsProject>Project</a> abstractions to an equivalent list of targeted images/containers.
 These image/container lists are then used, along with a rudimentry command template, to generate a Docker CLI stream consisting of one or more individual Docker commands which implement the original dlw command.
-Besides its template generation feature, the dlw, through a 'Dependency' configuration file, applies a directed graph to order the individual Docker commands within the CLI stream according to the declared dependencies, to better ensure the successful execution of the entire stream.
+Besides its template generation feature, the dlw, through a <a href="ConceptsComponentDependencySpecification">Dependency Specification</a>, applies a directed graph to order the individual Docker commands within the CLI stream according to the declared dependencies, to better ensure the successful execution of the entire stream.

 For example, assuming a Project labeled 'sample' contains four Components: dlw_parent, dlw_sshserver, dlw_mysql and dlw_apache and dlw_parent Component is lexically included in all the other components.
 In this situation, executing ```dlw build```will generate the following Docker CLI stream:
 ```
-   docker build  -t "dlw_parent" "/home/dlw/project/sample/component/dlw_parent/context/build"```
+docker build  -t "dlw_parent" "/home/dlw/project/sample/component/dlw_parent/context/build"
-   docker build  -t "dlw_apache" "/home/dlw/project/sample/component/dlw_apache/context/build"```
+docker build  -t "dlw_apache" "/home/dlw/project/sample/component/dlw_apache/context/build"
-   docker build  -t "dlw_mysql" "/home/dlw/project/sample/component/dlw_mysql/context/build"```
+docker build  -t "dlw_mysql" "/home/dlw/project/sample/component/dlw_mysql/context/build"
-   docker build  -t "dlw_sshserver" "/home/dlw/project/sample/component/dlw_sshserver/context/build"```
+docker build  -t "dlw_sshserver" "/home/dlw/project/sample/component/dlw_sshserver/context/build"
 ```
 Notice, the placement of the Docker dlw_parent build request before the other build requests, as dlw_parent must exist/be current in order to correctly build the deriviative Components.

 ### Concepts

 + **Component**<a id="ConceptsComponent">:  A widget that contributes one or more elemental services to a cooperative pod of other Components.
-Component's offer their service(s) through either lexical inclusion, statically inheriting a base Component's implementation ([see FROM](http://docs.docker.io/reference/builder/#from)), or dynamically, as individually executing entities that coordinate their activity through some protocol mechanism.
+Component's offer their service(s) through either lexical inclusion, statically inheriting a base Component's implementation ([see FROM](http://docs.docker.io/reference/builder/#from)), or dynamically, as individually executing entities that coordinate their activity through some protocol mechanism ([see LINK](https://docs.docker.com/userguide/dockerlinks/)).

     The dlw implements a Component as a directory whose name reflects the image's name in the local repository.
 This directory contains a subdirectory called "context" which represents the resources required to execute a particular dlw command.  "context" is further subdivided by subdirectories whose names reflect a dlw command.
 These command-context subdirectories contain resources, like command line options, required to execute the particular command.
 They also identify which commands apply to a particular Component, as certain Components may support some but not all dlw commands.
 For example, a statically included Component might not support the ```dlw run``` command.
++ **Dependency Specification**<a id="ConceptsComponentDependencySpecification">: A declarative mechanism to encode dlw command dependencies between Components.
+Component dependencies can be independenly specified for any dlw command, permitting for example, separate dependency graphs for build-time, ```dlw build``` vs. run-time concerns, ```dlw run```.
+In general, nearly all dlw commands mirror either build-time or run-time dependencies.
+For example, ```dlw start``` shares the same dependency graph as ```dlw run```.
+In these cases, individual dlw commands can share an existing command's dependency graph.
+Specified dependencies will order the dlw generated Docker Daemon CLI stream to more fully ensure its successful completion (see [How Does It Work](#how-does-it-work)).
+Dependency Specification maybe optional, as weakly coupled Components, a pod whose ordering doesn't affect the outcome of any dlw command, eliminate its encoding.

+    A file named "Dependency" captures [GNU make rules](http://www.gnu.org/software/make/manual/html_node/Rule-Introduction.html#Rule-Introduction) for each Component name and dlw command pair.
+A rule should only specify a target and its prerequiste(s).
+In all cases, a provided default recipie triggers an appropriate process chain to implement the specified dlw command.
+As indicated above, this file should not exist in situations involving weakly coupled Components, as it will be empty.
-+ **Component Catalog**<a id="ConceptsComponentCatalog">: A pod of directly interacting Components from which desired group behavior emerges.
++ **Component Catalog**<a id="ConceptsComponentCatalog">: Defines the pod of directly interacting Components from which desired group behavior emerges and optionally contains a Dependency Specification.

-    A directory called "component" implements catalog.
-One or more Component directores exist as subdirectories within "component".  dlw commands that operate on individual images and their derived containers iterate over this catalog.
+    A directory called "component" implements a Component Catalog.
+One or more Component directores exist as subdirectories within "component".  dlw commands that operate on individual images and their derived containers iterate over "catalog".
-+ **Image GUID List**<a id="ConceptsImageGUIDList">:  An object that maintains a list of docker image GUIDs generated when building a specific Component.
++ **Image GUID List**<a id="ConceptsImageGUIDList">:  An object that maintains a list of Docker image GUIDs generated when building a specific Component.
 The different GUIDs in this list represent various image versions generated due to alterations applied to resources, like a Dockerfile, that comprise a Component's (image's) build context.
+Associated to each GUID, a column property bag enables extending the metadata for an image to include an arbitrary set of attribures/columns.
+These columns can appear in the reporting generated by the ```dlw ps``` and ```dlw image``` commands.

-A standard text file is used to implement each Image GUID List.
-The text file is assigned the same name as the Component (image) name.
-The image GUIDs in the file are ordered from the oldest, which appears as the first line in the text file to the most recent GUID that occupies its last line.
+  A standard text file implements each Image GUID List.
+The text file is assigned the same name as the Component (image) name with a suffix of ".GUIDlist".
+The image GUIDs in the file are ordered from the oldest, which appears as the first line in the text file, to the most recent GUID that occupies its last line.
+The column property bag appears space prefixed after the GUID.
+It's implemented as a [bash associative array](http://www.linuxjournal.com/content/bash-associative-arrays) named "componentPropBag".
+Simply update this column property bag with the custom attribute names and values you wish displayed as reporting columns.
++ **Build Target**<a id="ConceptsBuildTarget">: An implementation level object whose timestamp represents a Component's last successful ```dlw build```.
+This timestamp enables build-time optimization by only executing a ```dlw build``` for a given Component iff at least one of the Component's resources reflects a more recent date than the Build Target.
+In this case, ```dlw build``` considers the Component changed since the last ```dlw build``` request causing ```dlw build``` to construct a new Component version.

+    A Build Target implements itself as a file whose name concatenates the Component name with the suffix ".build".
++ **Build Catalog**<a id="ConceptsBuildCatalog">: An implementation level object that encapsulates one or more Build Targets.

+    A Build Catalog appears as a directory called "build".
 + **Image Catalog**:  An object that encapsulates all Image GUID Lists.

     It's implemented as a directory named "image".
-+ **Root Resource Directory**:  An object, implemented as a directory, that encapsulates all the aforementioned objects.
-It also contains the makefile and bash script directory called "scripts".
++ **Script Catalog**: A repository comprised almost entirely of bash scripts.
+The bash scripts can be categorized as either "framework" or "command" scripts.
+Framework scripts generically encode the behavior to support dlw commands, while command scripts override the necessary functions within framework modules to support a particular command, such as ```dlw build``` or ```dlw run```.
+Script Catalogs can exist on two levels: Installation and Project.
+An Installation Script Catalog organizes scripts so a single instance of the Catalog can be shared among several dlw Projects.
+In constrast, a Project Script Catalog exists within a particular Project, is inaccessible/isolated from other Projects, and can override any portion of or the entire Installation Script Catalog.

+  A directory named 'script' implements a Script Catalog.
+The Installation Script Catalog resides in the "/usr/bin/dlw/" while a Project Script Catalog, if desired, dwells within a specific Project.
++ **Project**:  An object encapsulating a Component Catalog, an Image Catalog, and potentially a Project Script Catalog.
+A Project's Component Catalog defines the complete scope of Components addressable by a dlw command.
+A viable Project minimally contains a Component Catalog consisting of at least one buildable/runnable Component.

+    Implemented as a directory whose name reflects the one assgined to the Project.
+The dlw command will assume the current working directory contains the Project that should be affected by it.
+Project may also contain a temporary directory named "tmp" if the current dlw command failes providing state information that may be important to debugging the its cause.

 ### What's Provided